Lay Centre at Foyer Unitas

-The Lay Centre at Foyer Unitas is a Catholic educational institution providing an international community and formation for lay ecclesial ministers and other lay students at the Pontifical Universities, Athenae, and Institutes in Rome, Italy.
+The Lay Centre at Foyer Unitas is a Catholic educational institution and accommodation center in Rome which is mainly open to members of the laity.
+It provides an international community and formation for lay ecclesial ministers and other lay students at the pontifical universities, athenaeums, and institutes in Rome, Italy.
 It is international in character and composition, and welcomes ecumenical students from other Christian churches and ecclesial communities, as well as those from non-Christian religions.

 Mission

 The Lay Centre's mission is threefold: